davidfeng88/CollisionViz/README.md

 ## Features
 ### Control panel
-The control panel has three parts:
+The control panel is consisted of three parts:

 1. Basic settings